Pulling the Garbage Goalie The KL Press and the Last Days

 To any outside observer, the High Noon talk emanating from

 the Northern Daily News may have seemed delusional.
+For one,

 the City was on the verge of voting on the Republic contract